jaols/PSJumpStart/PSJumpStart/ReadMe.md

 ### The art of logging

 The `dfp`files may also be used to setup the logging environment by setting default variables for the `Msg`function.
 It may write output to log files, event log or output to console only.
 Please remember to run any PowerShell as Adminstrator the first time to create any custom log name in the event log.
-The use of the settings files will enable you to set different event log names, but use this carefully as any script registered for a log name cannot write to another event log name.
+The use of the settings files will enable you to set different event log names, but use this carefully as any script registered for a log name cannot write to another event log name without removing the source using `Remove-Eventlog`.

 #### The Task Scheduler problem